acbukka/rsschool-cv/cv.md

 ## 👷 [Experience](#Experience)

-**I have no experience in development yet, but during the course of making up layouts, i'll go to learn something new and getting bigger**
+**I have no experience in development yet, but during the course of making up layouts, i'll go to learn something new and getting bigger and stronger**

 ## 📚 [My English](#English)